 The injured employee’s coworkers, meanwhile, will be asked about the accident that resulted in the injury, about the injured worker’s behavior and habits prior to the accident, his prior injuries or accidents in the workplace, if any, the worker’s actual job duties, among many other things.

-It is highly advised that you speak to our Los Angeles workplace injuries attorney from the Koszdin, Fields, Sherry & Katz law firm if you were deposed to testify in a workers’ comp case or if your employer’s insurance company has subpoenaed witnesses to testify in your own case.
-Call our offices at 818-812-5639 or (toll-free) 800-747-3447 or fill out this contact form for a free case evaluation.
+It is highly advised that you speak to our Los Angeles workplace injuries attorney from the Koszdin, Fields & Sherry law firm if you were deposed to testify in a workers’ comp case or if your employer’s insurance company has subpoenaed witnesses to testify in your own case.
+Call our offices at 818-812-5639 or 800-747-3447 or fill out this contact form for a free case evaluation.